melissawm/scientific-python-translations.github.io/content/_index.md

 type = 'card'
 title = 'See'
 body = '''
-Translations into Brazlian and Portuguese already published for https://numpy.org/!
+Translations into Brazilian Portuguese and Japanese are already published for https://numpy.org/!
 '''

 {{< /grid >}}